Jack polynomials and orientability generating series of maps: Abstract

 \section{Abstract}

-We study Jack characters, which are the coefficients of the power-sum expansion of Jack symmetric functions with a suitable normalization.
+We study \emph{Jack characters}, which are the coefficients of the power-sum expansion of Jack symmetric functions with a suitable normalization.
 These quantities have been introduced by Lassalle who formulated some challenging conjectures about them.
-We conjecture existence of a weight on maps (i.e., graphs drawn on surfaces), allowing to express Jack characters as weighted sums of some simple functions indexed by maps.
+We conjecture existence of a weight on non-oriented maps (i.e., graphs drawn on non-oriented surfaces) which allows to express any given Jack character as a weighted sum of some simple functions indexed by maps.
 We provide a candidate for this weight which gives a positive answer to our conjecture in some, but unfortunately not all, cases.
-This candidate weight measures somehow the non-orientability of a given map.
+In particular, it gives a positive answer for Jack characters specialized on Young diagrams of rectangular shape.
+This candidate weight attempts to measure, in a sense, the non-orientability of a given map.

 \subjclass[2010]{ Primary 05E05; Secondary 05C10, 05C30, 20C30 }

 \keywords{Jack polynomials, Jack characters, maps, topological aspects of graph theory}